 CA 295(4) 1 In the opinion of the Directors of Grant Thornton CLEARR NFP RDR Example Ltd: a The consolidated financial statements and notes of Grant Thornton NFP RDR CLEARR Example Ltd are in accordance with the Corporations Act 2001 , including: CA 295(4)(d)(ii) i.
-Giving a true and fair view of its financial position as at 31 December 2014 and of its performance for the financial year ended on that date; and CA 295(4)(d)(i) ii.
+Giving a true and fair view of its financial position as at 30 June 2015 and of its performance for the financial year ended on that date; and CA 295(4)(d)(i) ii.
 Complying with Australian Accounting Standards - Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and CA 295(4)(c) b There are reasonable grounds to believe that Grant Thornton CLEARR NFP RDR Example Ltd will be able to pay its debts as and when they become due and payable.
-CA 295(5)(a) Signed in accordance with a resolution of the Directors: CA 295(5)(c) Director Blake Smith

-Dated the 31st day of March 2015
+CA 295(5)(a) Signed in accordance with a resolution of the Directors: CA 295(5)(c) Director Blake Smith CA 295(5)(b) Dated the 30th day of September 2015 www.grantthomton.com.au The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
+Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
+No one is entitled to rely on this information and no one should act on such information without appropriate professional advice obtained after a thorough examination of the particular situation.